stuboydl/pickdate/README.md

 These values are usually based on your local PC timezone. eg 2022-08-12T22:54:04+10 (Australia/Sydney).
 >At this time the extension doesn't cater for setting a different timezone. eg, to match your *Pick* DB server.

+Click the Install button above to get started.

-Please Rate and Review if it's useful.
+Please Rate and Review this if it's useful.
+Thanks!

 ## TODO